Rashes in babies and children

 Tiny spots on a baby's face

-They usually go away within a few weeks and do not need treatment.
+In young babies, they usually go away within a few weeks and do not need treatment.
+In older children milia might last longer.

 Red, yellow and white spots in babies